- Licensee Search

 - Sealed/Official Transcripts from a qualifying educational program(s)

-- A Certification of Experience, with original signature, from each licensed supervisor qualifying candidate's experience (must be a landscape architect, architect, and/or engineer with a current and valid license)
+- A Certification of Experience, with original signature, from each licensed supervisor qualifying candidate's experience (must be a landscape architect, architect, and/or civil engineer with a current and valid license)

 - An Application Evaluation Fee payment of $35.
 Money orders, cashiers checks, or personal checks must be made payable to the LATC.
 Credit cards are not accepted at this time